lyteword/kjv/romans/chapter-15.md

 <sup>23</sup> But now having no more place in these parts, and having a great desire these many years to come unto you;

-<sup>24</sup> Whensoever I take my journey into Spain, I will come to you: for I trust to see you in my journey, and to be brought on my way thitherward by you, if first I be somewhat filled with your company.
+<sup>24</sup> Whensoever I take my journey into Spain, I will come to you: for I trust to see you in my journey, and to be brought on my way thitherward by you, if first I be somewhat filled with your *company*.

 <sup>25</sup> But now I go unto Jerusalem to minister unto the saints.